SPFxHeroes/J.A.R.B.I.S.-Labs/Lab02/README.md

 1. Look for the `officeFabricIconFontName` and replace the `Page` value to `Robot`

-   > There are actually 2,000+ icons out there and you can use whatever one you want.
+   > :bulb: There are actually 2,000+ icons out there and you can use whatever one you want.
 You can find additional icons at https://flicon.io

    ![Changing the robot](assets/updateicon.png)

-   > The Fluent UI icons are what you'll probably use most of the time, SPFx does allow you to specify your own images as either an external URL (no thanks) or as a base-64 encoded image (choose this)
+   > :bulb: The Fluent UI icons are what you'll probably use most of the time, SPFx does allow you to specify your own images as either an external URL (no thanks) or as a base-64 encoded image (choose this)

 1. Change the `description` to `Just A Rather Basic Instructional Solution`